-These fun bugs made from recycled pencils and paperclips will definitely get a reaction!
+These yukky bugs (made from pencils and paperclips) will definitely get a reaction!

 No.1 Emperor moth caterpillar

 No.2 Common wasp

 Latin name: Ocypus olens

 Here’s how to make your own bugs from pencils and paperclips… the first half covers techniques and the second half provides detailed plans for each bug.

 STEP 1: Collect all your old pencils, but only the ones with a circular cross section, not hexagonal.

 STEP 2: Use sand paper to remove the painted surface, if it has one.